-Emerita is a publicly-traded Canadian exploration and development company listed on the TSX Venture Exchange ("TSXV").
+Emerita is a publicly traded Canadian exploration and development company listed on the TSX Venture Exchange ("TSXV").
 The Company is engaged in the acquisition, exploration and development of mineral properties with a primary focus on exploring in Spain.
-Exploration is conducted through the Company's wholly-owned Spanish subsidiary, Emerita Resources Espana S.L. ("Emerita Espana"), and its 50% owned joint venture arrangement, Cantabrica del Zinco S.L. ("CDZ").
+Exploration is conducted through the Company's wholly owned Spanish subsidiary, Emerita Resources Espana S.L. ("Emerita Espana"), and its 50% owned joint venture arrangement, Cantabrica del Zinc S.L. ("CDZ").

-The Company currently has one gold exploration property and one zinc exploration property in Spain, which are described in detail below under the sections entitled, "Mineral Exploration Properties - Spain".
+The Company currently has three exploration properties in Spain, which are described in detail below under the sections entitled, "Mineral Exploration Properties - Spain".
 The Company continues to review project submissions and data from various sources with a view to identifying opportunities that could create value for its shareholders.

-In view of the particularly severe outbreak of the Novel Coronavirus ("COVID-19") in Spain, the country remains in lockdown to contain the spread of COVID-19.
-However, given the country is reporting improving conditions with respect to new infections, the country is starting to gradually loosen the restrictions.
+In view of the particularly severe outbreak of Coronavirus ("COVID-19") in Spain, the country has certain restrictions in place to contain the spread of COVID-19.
 The Company anticipates restarting economic activity in the coming weeks and months.
+Mineral exploration and mining are permitted activities with safety protocols.